aergoio/aergo-iot-microcontrollers/aergo-espressif-esp32/README.md

 * pb_decode.h
 * pb_decode.c

-You can find detailed instructions [here](https://techtutorialsx.com/2018/10/19/esp32-esp8266-arduino-protocol-buffers/)
+You can find detailed instructions on coppying these files [here](https://techtutorialsx.com/2018/10/19/esp32-esp8266-arduino-protocol-buffers/)

 Open the `aergo-espressif-esp32.ino` file, modify the WiFi credentials, compile and upload to an ESP32 device.